-CenterPoint Energy’s IRP provides for reliability and mitigates risk, while expecting to save electric customers an estimated $320 million over the 20-year planning period.
-Nearly two-thirds of the energy included in the new plan will be generated from renewable resources, reducing reliance on fossil fuels.
+CenterPoint Energy’s long-term generation portfolio transition plan is designed to meet growing demand to provide cleaner energy for our region while maintaining the reliability our customers deserve and have come to expect.
+Our Integrated Resource Plan provides for reliability and mitigates risk, while expecting to save electric customers an estimated $320 million over the 20-year planning period.
+Nearly two-thirds of the energy included in the plan is expected to be generated from renewable resources, reducing reliance on fossil fuels.

-Natural gas combustion turbines to complement expanded renewables portfolio
+June 2021 – CenterPoint Energy proposes natural gas combustion turbines to complement expanded renewables portfolio